liquid-labs/catalyst-standards/rest-standards.md

 * The set of resource items selected by a list call *may* be further limited by filter parameters or request body contents.
 * Wherever possible such list filters *should* be included in the URL so that the results are "linkable".
 * When it is necessary or practical to encode list filters in the request body, a method *should* be provided to provide user agents with a durable link to the results.
+* The following parameters *should* be supported for any list resource supporting filtering:
+  * `query`: A query string used to limit the results.
+(TODO: provide query standards and link)
+  * `pageIndex`: The index of the 'page' within the results to return.
+  * `itemsPerPage`: An integer indicating the requested number of items per page.
+  * `sort`: A string indicating the sort method to apply to the results.
+Allowable values will be defined by the endpoint.
+(TODO: include in the query standards)
 * GUIDELINE: Particularly complicated filters (or searches) that cannot naturally be represented as `<key>=<value>` constructions may use the request body.
 However, even in these cases, backend implementations should try and provide a mechanism for directly linking to all results.
 See [Liquid Dev GUI Standards, "Linking" section](./gui-standards.md#linking)
 * URL parameters *should* not be used for other purposes.
 * GUIDELINE: In other words, use the request body should be used for all data transfers.
 This more or less boils down to "use only parameter (where possible) in list `GET` calls and use the request body for everything else".